Heading to Phuket? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Strong currents sometimes cause drownings, especially in monsoon season.
 Take warning flags seriously.

-- Dangerous areas: Phuket is a place to take extra caution, and crimes against tourists are on the rise.
+- Dangerous areas: Phuket is a place to take extra caution, and tourist scams are plentiful.
 Avoid gambling (illegal and often wrought with scams).
 Do not walk alone, especially in dark areas, and beware of pickpockets.
-It’s also a good idea to completely refrain from renting jet-skis, as the jet-ski scammers are persistent and sometimes violent.
-Local police rarely side with tourists when things go wrong – be sure to contact the Tourist Police if help is needed.

-Recommended trip duration: 3-4 days
+Recommended trip duration: 4-5 days (to allow for nearby island visits)